MobileSal: Extremely Efficient RGB-D Salient Object Detection: Methodology

 The depth map reveals spatial cues of color images, which helps distinguish the foreground objects from the background, especially for scenarios with complicated textures.
 As demonstrated by previous studies \cite{zhao2019constrast,piao2019depth,fu2020jl,liu2020learning,pang2020hierarchical,chen2020progressively}, proper RGB and depth feature fusion is essential for accurate RGB-D SOD.
 Our main consideration here is to ensure the high efficiency of our method.
-Instead of conducting fusion at multiple levels \cite{zhao2019constrast,piao2019depth,fu2020jl,liu2020learning,pang2020hierarchical,chen2020progressively}, we only fuse RGB and depth features at the coarsest level because the small feature resolution leads to low computational cost.
+Instead of conducting fusion at multiple levels \cite{zhao2019constrast,piao2019depth,fu2020jl,liu2020learning,pang2020hierarchical,chen2020progressively, wu2021jcs}, we only fuse RGB and depth features at the coarsest level because the small feature resolution leads to low computational cost.

 According to the above analyses, we only fuse the RGB feature map $\mathcal{C}_5$ and the depth feature map $\mathcal{D}_5$.
-We design a \textbf{lightweight Cross-Modality Fusion (CMF)} module for this purpose, as shown in \figref{fig:pipeline}.
-Intuitively, semantic information mainly exists in the RGB image, and the depth map conveys the prior of depth-smooth regions without object details.
-Hence, we adopt depth features as a gate to enhance RGB semantic features by multiplication.
-Specifically, we first combine the RGB and depth features with an above-mentioned IRB to derive the transited RGB-D feature maps $\mathcal{T}$, which can be formulated as
+We design a lightweight \textbf{Cross-Modal Fusion (CMF)} module for this purpose, as shown in \figref{fig:pipeline}.
+Intuitively, semantic information mainly exists in the RGB image.
+The depth map conveys the prior of depth-smooth regions that approximately represent the shapes and structures of complete objects or stuff.
+Hence, we adopt depth features like a gate to enhance RGB semantic features through multiplication, which can be viewed as a strong regularization.
+Note that element-wise addition or concatenation can only aggregate two feature maps by treating features equally, which is orthogonal to our goal.
+Experiments in \S\ref{sec:ablation} also demonstrate our hypothesis.